thedigitalkern/jamdocs/docs/software-and-gear-required.md

 ---
 ## Gear Required for Digital Photography

+    The trademarks, logos, domain names and service marks not owned by or on behalf of my website; The Digital Kern - thedigitalkern.com, and that are displayed on the Web Site are the registered and unregistered marks of their respective owners.

 **Choose Camera System/s from the Manufacturers for Product Photography based on your skill level and expertise.**

 Find In-depth reviews on camera systems and more via DPReview.com - [https://www.dpreview.com/](https://www.dpreview.com/ "https://www.dpreview.com/")